-An untreated kidney infection can eventually cause early labor or low birth-weight — it could even be life-threatening for both mother and baby.
+An untreated kidney infection can eventually cause early labor or low birth weight in your baby — it could even be life-threatening for you and your baby.

 UTI Treatment During Pregnancy

-Doctors generally treat UTIs with a course of antibiotics.
-If the E. Coli bacteria caused your infection, treatment usually works quickly.
-Your healthcare provider will likely prescribe a three to seven day course of antibiotics.
+Health care providers generally treat UTIs with a course of antibiotics.
+If a bacterium caused your infection, treatment usually works quickly.
+Your health care provider will likely prescribe a three- to seven-day course of antibiotics.

-The medicine provided is safe for you and your baby as long as you take it as prescribed.
+The medicine provided is safe for you and your baby if you take it as prescribed.
 Finish the course and consult your doctor if symptoms don’t subside within three to four days.

-If you begin to experience fever, chills, sweats, and nausea, contact your physician immediately.
+Contact your physician immediately if you begin to experience fever, chills, sweats, and nausea.

 Urinary stasis is a common condition occurring during pregnancy.
-This ailment hinders the bladder from emptying completely, generally due to a blockage of some kind (source).
+This ailment hinders the bladder from emptying completely, generally due to a blockage of some kind.

-Pregnant women are especially prone to this condition, usually because of the growing uterus blocking the natural flow of urine.
+Pregnant women are especially prone to this condition because the growing uterus blocks the natural urine flow.

-To check for this condition, your doctor may make a urine culture.
-This will probably become a part of your regular checkups, since urinary stasis is also known to cause UTIs and vice versa (source).
+To check for this condition, your doctor may take a urine culture.
+This will probably become a part of your regular checkups since urinary stasis is also known to cause UTIs and vice versa (6).

 Symptoms of Urinary Stasis